Srihari123456/User-Rewards-Backend-Challenge/README.md

 Build the project and run the UserRewardsApplication.java file as a Java Application

-The service (backend code) would be up and running at localhost:8000 To test the functionality make the call to localhost:8000/add , localhost:8000/spendPoints, localhost:8000/balance a needed.
+The service (backend code) would be up and running at localhost:8000 To test the functionality make the call to localhost:8000/add , localhost:8000/spendPoints, localhost:8000/balance as needed.

 Reach out to me for any clarifications!